 Fortunately, children will always give you a new opportunity to practice your parenting skills.

 So, keeping your head firmly on your shoulders every time it happens and resisting the impulse to bark “stop crying” will help not only your relationship with your child but also with your inner child.

 Many find the process incredibly healing.

-Second, take a look at your options below and start practicing how the words feel on your tongue before you actually need to use them so they become second-nature:
+Second, take a look at your options below and start practising how the words feel on your tongue before you actually need to use them so they become second-nature: